OSGeo/gdal/doc/source/programs/gdal_grid.rst

    Values to interpolate will be read from Z value of geometry record.

 .. example::
-   :title: Read values ot interpolate from an attribute field
+   :title: Read values to interpolate from an attribute field

    .. code-block:: bash